 The Plan requires pre-certification of certain services by Med-Care Management.
 Pre-certification means that certain services your physician recommends must be approved by Med-Care Management before you receive the services.
 Hospital admissions must be pre-certified by Med-Care Management prior to an elective admission and within two working days of an emergency inpatient admission.
-It is your responsibility to ensure that pre-certification is obtained.
+(For BCBS PPO inpatient stays, the provider is required to obtain pre-certification).
+However, it is ultimately your responsibility to ensure that pre-certification is obtained.
 Pre-certification by Med-Care Management does not guarantee payment of benefits.
 The Plan's normal coverage rules and limitations apply.

-Call Med-Care Management Toll-Free Number: (800) 367-1934
+Med-Care Management Toll-Free Number: (800) 367-1934